 - Deselect and unpublish recommendations you would like to remove from your profile under the ‘Received’ tab.

-Now all that’s left to do is start sending out your customized invitations!
+Now all that’s left to do is start sending out your customized invitations for recommendations!